yanikr/weather-widget/README.md

 ## How it works

 This simple weather widget allows you to find the information about the weather in your city.
-Simply type the name of your city in the search box and the weather will appear on the screen.
+Simply type the name of your city in the search box or allow it to get your location automatically and the weather will appear on the screen.

 ## API